Ritu Khullar

-Ritu Khullar is a Canadian jurist who currently serves as the Chief Justice of Alberta, the Court of Appeal for the Northwest Territories, and the Nunavut Court of Appeal.
+Ritu Khullar (May 7, 1964 – September 3, 2026) was a Canadian jurist who served as the Chief Justice of Alberta, the Court of Appeal for the Northwest Territories, and the Nunavut Court of Appeal.
 She was appointed on November 28, 2022, and sworn in on February 23, 2023.
-Prior to the Court of Appeal, Justice Khullar was appointed to the Court of King's Bench of Alberta in 2017.
+Prior to the Court of Appeal, Khullar was appointed to the Court of King's Bench of Alberta in 2017.

-The first woman of South Asian descent to be appointed as a provincial chief justice in Canada, Khullar was a prominent labour, human rights, administrative and constitutional lawyer before becoming a judge and was part of landmark Supreme Court of Canada cases such as Vriend v Alberta and R v Ewanchuk.
+The first woman of South Asian descent to be appointed a provincial chief justice in Canada, Khullar was a prominent labour, human rights, administrative and constitutional lawyer before becoming a judge and was part of landmark Supreme Court of Canada cases such as Vriend v Alberta and R v Ewanchuk.

 Early life and education

-Khullar was born in 1964 in Fort Vermilion, Alberta, to teachers who emigrated from India, and was raised in the rural communities of La Crete and Morinville.
+Khullar was born in Fort Vermilion, Alberta on May 7, 1964, to teachers who emigrated from India, and was raised in the rural communities of La Crete and Morinville.
 She also lived in Jamaica from 1969 to 1972.
 She attended Old Scona Academic High School in Edmonton, graduating in 1981.
-Her Punjabi mother's family is Sikh and her father's is Hindu.
+Her mother's family is Sikh and her father's is Hindu, and are of Punjabi descent.

 She received a Bachelor of Arts in Political Science, graduating magna cum laude from the University of Alberta in 1985, and a Bachelor of Laws from the University of Toronto Faculty of Law in 1991, and was admitted to the Bar of Alberta in 1992.